oscoson/Flappy-Bird-Clone/README.md

-# Flappy Bird Clone
+# Playable Game Demo
- A clone of the popular mobile game "Flappy Bird" recreated in Unity
+ The game has been recreated with some minor improvements and can be played here: https://oscosan.itch.io/flappy-bird